ultravioletrs/cocos-docs/docs/algorithms.md

 cd cocos/test/manual/algo/
 ```

 Next, run the build command and save the docker image as a `tar` file.
+This example Dockerfile is based of the python linear regression example using iris dataset.

 ```bash
 docker build -t linreg .